flavienbwk/book-devops/eng/AUDIOBOOK.md

 Today, development, sysadmin, InfoSec, and management teams collaboratively work on such platforms, capitalizing on:

-- The list of features to develop for software (tasks, priorities, deadlines... see agile methodology) ;
+- The list of features to develop for software ;
-- Discussions on designing a feature (comments in tasks) ;
+- Discussions on designing a feature;
 - User and technical documentation for software ;
 - Software source code ;
 - Infrastructure documentation ;
 - Infrastructure administration scripts ;
-- Security rules (see chapter "Continuous integration and security") ;
+- Security rules ;
 - Software quality rules.

-!GitLab and GitHub interfaces for (from left to right): project management, documentation visualization, code capitalization.\label{fig:gitlabgithubillustrationsscreenshots}

-The goal is to store as much knowledge as possible in one place, ensuring the most up-to-date documentation is always consulted (fig. <spanc/>\ref{fig:gitlabgithubillustrationsscreenshots}).
+The goal is to store as much knowledge as possible in one place, ensuring the most up-to-date documentation is always consulted.

-git is a means to consider for capitalizing on guides, tutorials, and even administrative procedures for my teams.
+Consider git for capitalizing on guides, tutorials, and even administrative procedures for your teams.
 If someone spots an error or outdated information in documentation, they can directly suggest the modification in git to keep the document current.

-Teams adopting DevOps are replacing traditional Word or Excel with Markdown (the format for documentation in git projects).
+Teams adopting DevOps are replacing traditional Word or Excel with Markdown.
 This format, designed to be intuitive for both humans and machines, is independent of any proprietary technology (e.g., Microsoft Word).

-It's even possible to create presentations in code form.
-These can be viewed in a simple browser (e.g., Markdown-Slides (fig. <spanc/>\ref{fig:markdown-slides-browser}), Slides, Remark, reveal.js).
+It's even possible to create presentations in code form with tools such as Markdown-Slides or reavel.js.
+They then can be viewed in a simple browser.

-!Example of a presentation created with Markdown and viewable in a browser with Markdown-Slides.
-Source: github.com/dadoomer/markdown-slides.\label{fig:markdown-slides-browser}

 Conversely, git is not designed to store large files.
 One should avoid storing large images, videos, binaries, or archives in it.
-Other technologies can store these types of files (see Amazon S3, Minio S3, HDFS, CephFS, Longhorn) with or without a reference to a git project (e.g., DVC).
+Other technologies can store these types of files (such as Amazon S3, Minio S3, HDFS or CephFS) with or without a reference to a git project (e.g., DVC).

 However, the software factory is not just about capitalizing knowledge.
 It also serves as a control point for all contributions.
 An initial level of control is established by adding users to projects they have permission to contribute to.

-But a second level of control can be set up: through continuous integration mechanisms (see chapter "Continuous Integration"), automated scripts can validate a contribution based on rules defined by your organization (software quality, SSI compliance).
+But a second level of control can be set up: through continuous integration mechanisms, automated scripts can validate a contribution based on rules defined by your organization (they can include rules for software quality or SSI compliance).
 If the contribution doesn't meet your standards, it's rejected.
 The contributor sees it instantly, knows why, and can suggest a correction within minutes.

 Since software factories can manage access to resources based on a user's profile, it's entirely possible to open yours to external partners (e.g., contractors).
 They can then add their software following the rules established by your organization and will immediately know how to comply.
 These rules are defined internally by security engineers.